pbflo/Where-Love-Lies-Overhaul/README.md

   - Re-Centered Taelia and Kenneth graphics
   - Adds Cherry Blossom for Sensei's Garden
 - **"SheridanInside"**
-  - Copied from different parts of `"Multi-Interiors"` from Rejuvenation
+  - Copied from different parts of `"Multi-Interiors"` from Rejuvenation & `"GearenInteriors"` from the original Where Love Lies
   - Adds more furniture
+  - Custom desk and custom furniture extensions
 </details>

 <details>